James Lobban (1873–1949)

 The melancholy death from exposure of Mr James Lobban, Kincardine Saw Mills, in his 72nd year, has to be recorded.
 He was in Grantown on business on Friday 5th February 1910, and returned by the afternoon G.N.
 [Great Northern Railway] train to Boat of Garten.
 He called on the way home at Mullingarroch Mills, where he had tea, leaving in the best of spirits about 7 o’clock.
 The darkness of the night and the stormy nature of the weather impelled one of his sons to go out to meet him.
 Leaving home almost at the same hour as the deceased left Mullingarroch, he must have missed his parent on the way.
 Retracing his steps, apprehensions of disaster only entered his mind on finding that his father had not turned up.
 Search was at once instituted, but, owing to the darkness and storm, failed until daylight set in on Saturday, when the remains were discovered a short distance off the footpath by a short-cut to home.
 The deceased was a very worthy and much respected Strathspey man.
 Naturally intelligent, he had a wealth of information as to the old-world themes relative to the people and places in his native Strath.
 He leaves a widow and a large grown-up family, for whom every sympathy is felt.
 Messrs Alex Lobban, Brae, Ruthven and James Lobban, Duke Ville, Kingussie, are sons of the deceased.

 ‘Gillies Lobban’s Manuscript’ was published in Transactions of the Gaelic Society of Inverness, Vol IV, 1986-1988, pp. 73–96, together with a list of place names and some additional notes.

-Page by Chris S. Lobban, with materials from Syd Lobban’s tree and fmacdonell86 posts on family tree web page.
+Page by Chris S. Lobban, with materials from Syd Lobban’s tree and Fiona MacDonell’s posts on the fmacdonell86 family tree web page.
 Posted 1 May 2019.